chocolatey-community/chocolatey-packages/automatic/krita/README.md

 ## Features

-* An intuitive user interface
+- An intuitive user interface
-* Brush Stabilizers - a includes 3 different ways to smooth and stabilize your brush strokes
+- Brush Stabilizers - a includes 3 different ways to smooth and stabilize your brush strokes
-* Pop-up Palette - pick your color and brush by right-clicking on the canvas
+- Pop-up Palette - pick your color and brush by right-clicking on the canvas
-* Brush Engines - over 9 unique brush engines
+- Brush Engines - over 9 unique brush engines
-* Wrap-around mode - easy to create seamless textures and patterns
+- Wrap-around mode - easy to create seamless textures and patterns
-* Resource Manager - share or import brush and texture packs from other artists
+- Resource Manager - share or import brush and texture packs from other artists
-* Drawing Assistants - 9 unique assistants to help you make that perfect shape
+- Drawing Assistants - 9 unique assistants to help you make that perfect shape
-* Mirroring Tools
+- Mirroring Tools
-* Layer Management and Layer Masks - vector, filter, group, and file layer
+- Layer Management and Layer Masks - vector, filter, group, and file layer
-* Full Color Management - supports full color management through LCMS for ICC and OpenColor IO for EXR
+- Full Color Management - supports full color management through LCMS for ICC and OpenColor IO for EXR
-* OpenGL Enhanced - increased canvas rotation and zooming speed
+- OpenGL Enhanced - increased canvas rotation and zooming speed
-* PSD and HDR Support
+- PSD and HDR Support
-* Selections and Transform Tools - bend, distort, move or liquefy
+- Selections and Transform Tools - bend, distort, move or liquefy

 ## Notes

-- This package embeds x64 bit version for improved stability and longevity of the package, but downloads x32 bit version.
-It wasn't possible due to packages size limitations to add both versions in the single package.
+- This package no longer provides the 32bit installer, and can only be installed on 64bit systems.
+  If there is a need for using Krita on a 32bit system, please install version 4.4.3 or lower.

 ![screenshot](https://github.com/chocolatey-community/chocolatey-coreteampackages/blob/master/automatic/krita/screenshot.png?raw=true)